cesarvr/blog/content/post/prometheus.md

       protocol: TCP
 ```

-It's a little bit messy, but this syntax looks very familiar, we are going to add the new container just below the ```containers:``` section, this way we avoid mistakes.
+It's a little bit messy, but this syntax should look very familiar, we are going to add the new container just below the ```containers:``` section, this way we avoid mistakes.

 ```xml
 - name: sidecar